-As a requirement of participation on this program, all passengers must purchase full medical and emergency evacuation insurance for the specific areas they will be visiting.
-The minimum coverage requirement is $100,000 for this program.
-The policy provider, policy number and contact phone number must be provided prior to departure date.
-We also strongly recommend that all passengers purchase comprehensive travel insurance which would include coverage for cancellation, trip disruption, baggage and personal property.
-ExpeditionTrips can assist you with this.
+As a requirement for participation in this program, all passengers must purchase full medical and emergency evacuation insurance for the specific areas they will be visiting.
+The policy provider, policy number, and contact phone number must be provided prior to departure date.
+Please contact ExpeditionTrips for details.

 Kayaking (Optional): $550 per person (12/14/2017)